 Financial instruments which are potentially subject to concentrations of credit and market risk consist principally of cash, pledges receivable, accounts receivable and investments in marketable securities.
 The Organization maintains cash balances at several financial institutions located in Texas.
 Accounts at each institution are insured by the Federal Deposit Insurance Corporation up to \$250,000.
-At December 31, 2020, balances at financial institutions exceeded federally insured amounts by \$149,589.
+At December 31, 2021, balances at financial institutions exceeded federally insured amounts by \$152,351.
 The Organization has not experienced losses on such assets.

 Accounts receivable are unsecured and are due from government agencies, other organizations and clients of the Organization.
 Pledges receivable are unsecured and are due from various donors.
 The Organization continually evaluates the collectability of accounts and pledges receivable and maintains allowances for potential losses, if considered necessary.
-The allowance for doubtful accounts was \$3,545 and \$1,442 at December 31, 2020 and 2019, respectively.
+The allowance for doubtful accounts was \$3,545 at December 31, 2021 and 2020.

-At December 31, 2020 and 2019, 100% of pledges receivable are due from three and two donors, respectively.
-At December 31, 2020 and 2019, 100% of accounts receivable are due from two agencies.
+At December 31, 2021 and 2020, 92% and 100% of pledges receivable are due from two and three donors, respectively.
+At December 31, 2021 and 2020, 100% of accounts receivable are due from three and two agencies, respectively.